multiversx/mx-docs/docs/sovereign/setup.md

 cd sovereignBridge
 ```

+1. Install the [software dependencies](/sovereign/software-dependencies) and download the cross-chain contracts by running the Sovereign bridge prerequisites script:
+    ```bash
+    ./prerequisites.sh
+    ```

-1. Update the configuration file `config/configs.cfg` with paths you want to use, wallet location and main chain constants.
+2. Update the configuration file `config/configs.cfg` with paths you want to use, wallet location and main chain constants.
 Example:
     ```ini
     # Sovereign Paths
     SOVEREIGN_DIRECTORY="~/sovereign"